-The weakness of Shakespeare is that we only have three categories in which to put his plays: Historical, Tragedy and Comedy.
+The weakness of Shakespeare is that we only have three categories in which to put his plays: Historical, Tragedy, and Comedy.

 Measure for Measure really doesn’t seem to fit in any of these.
 It has comedic moments – but then so does Romeo & Juliet – but it doesn’t have a happy ending either.
 So it’s more like a tragedy than a comedy.

-When the Duke returns, after meddling as a Friar and tricking everyone into a completely different scenario to what they expect, he, like Angelo, asks Isabelle for something in return: her hand in marriage.
+When the Duke returns, after meddling as a Friar and tricking everyone into a completely different scenario than what they expect, he, like Angelo, asks Isabelle for something in return: her hand in marriage.